Commodore 64 Resources

 Demos and Games

 Soon after I got my hands on my own C64, I started coding.
 From 1988 to 1990 I created several demos.
 The best ones are provided for download (220 KB) in two virtual disc images suitable for emulators.
-To transfer and create the virtual disc images I used Star Commander, a great tool which is worth mentioning.
+(To transfer and create the virtual disc images I used Star Commander, a great tool which is worth mentioning.)
+Further I developed three small text adventures, the "Mini Adventures".
+The name was given due to their small size.
+The second and third game featured little images using a second character-set (128x64 pixels) and sprites in the lower border (48x42 pixels).
+All three games are available to download as a virtual disk image (60 KB).

 Character Sets